 The last item for the time being is bound to ring a bell!

 The original Garton & King photograph from the archives but no clue to the identity or destination of the object

 The picture is of a large metal frame which has been identified as being the frame used in a bellfry to hang church bells from.
-With absolutely no details to go on the story would come to a halt almost as soon as it had started but the internet, whilst often frustrating and sometimes leads you off on a wild goose chase this time came up trumps.
+With absolutely no details to go on the story would come to a halt almost as soon as it had started, but the internet, whilst often frustrating and sometimes leading you off on a wild goose chase, this time came up trumps.

 The second picture was sent to me by Roger Stokes, the grandson of Harry Stokes, Bell Hanger, Woodbury near Exeter.
 The pictures appear identical with the exception of the writing on the Harry/Roger Stokes picture which goes to complete the story.
 The pictures were taken at Harry Stokes’ Fernlea Yard, Woodbury, Nr Exeter and the Grandson, Roger, was born in the house beyond the canvas awning.
 The frame is for six bells and the customer was the Reverend E.J.
 White of the Buckland Monachorum Bell Restoration Committee.
 The work of replacing the existing Bell Frame was carried out in March 1906.
 Many thanks to Roger Stokes and Mathew Higsby for their invaluable sleuthing.

 For the moment that’s it (September 2009) keep a look out on this site for other features, we are trying to organise it in such a way that you can easily identify the latest additions - feedback is always welcome - go to the About Me page to find out how to contact me.